 - Federal Direct Loans: This aid is available if you have eligibility remaining.
-You may borrow a certain amount each school year based upon your class standing and eligibility. - Pell Grant: This aid is available if you have remaining eligibility. - Washington State Need Grant: This aid is available if you have remaining eligibility, and NU has remaining funds. - Federal Direct PLUS Loan: This aid is available if your parent is approved for the loan.
+You may borrow a certain amount each school year based upon your class standing and eligibility. - Pell Grant: This aid is available for summer if you meet the eligibility criteria for the program and are enrolled for at least six credits.

-• Alternative Loan: This aid is available if you are approved for the loan.
+- Washington State Need Grant: This aid is available if you have remaining eligibility, and NU has remaining funds. - Federal Direct PLUS Loan: This aid is available if your parent is approved for the loan. - Alternative Loan: This aid is available if you are approved for the loan.